RedisLabs/redislabs-docs/content/rs/getting-started/creating-database/rejson-quick-start.md

 Redis key with a JSON value.
 All JSON values can be used, for example a
 string:

-Connect to redis using --raw so we can read the json correctly.
+Connect to redis using --raw to maintain file formatting.
-Otherwise the quotes are "escaped" and formatting is not ideal.

 ```src
 $ redis-cli --raw -p 12543
 127.0.0.1:12543>
 ```

+Run these commands:

 Add a simple document